davidpots/playsongnotes/_lessons/104 [Nirvana] About a Girl.md

 {% include pdf-module.html slug = page.slug pdf_numpages = page.pdf_numpages pdf_version = page.pdf_version has_patreon_url = page.patreon_lesson_url patreon_url = page.patreon_lesson_url free_pdf_available = page.free_pdf_available free_pdf_url = page.free_pdf_url song_name = page.song_title %}

+## Editor's notes

+In this lesson, I'll teach you how to play the unplugged (acoustic) version of "About a Girl" by Nirvana.
+This tutorial includes chords, tabs, strumming pattern, and explains how to play the riff heard between verses.
+Nirvana's unplugged in NY album was one of my favorites from my middle school years (1993-1995) – and I always preferred the acoustic Nirvana sound to that of their proper studio albums.
+This is the opening track to their unplugged album, and of course you can find the original version on their first album "Bleach".

 ## Tuning FYI